mozilla/addons-server/docs/topics/api/collections.rst

     :>json object addon: The :ref:`add-on <addon-detail-object>` for this item.
     :>json string|object|null notes: The collectors notes for this item.
 (See :ref:`translated fields <api-overview-translations>`).
-    :>json int downloads: The downloads that occured via this collection.

 -------------------------